 Employers are required to report promptly and in writing to the SWRB if they believe a social worker they employ has engaged in serious misconduct.

-Draft criteria for mandatory reporting have been developed and we want your feedback.
+Draft criteria for mandatory reporting have been developed, as below.

 It is now mandatory for employers to report to the SWRB if they believe a social worker employed by them has engaged in serious misconduct, following recent amendments to the Social Workers Registration Act 2003.
 Serious misconduct is defined in the Social Workers Registration Act 2003 (the Act) but the SWRB is required to set the criteria for reporting by employers.

 Serious misconduct in this context may differ from serious misconduct as referred to in employment contracts.
 The requirement to report possible serious misconduct does not prevent employers from following their usual employment process to deal with the reported allegations.